Mohannadshih/Python_App/README.md

 ##How to run

-use the  `python -m flask run' command to start the app
+use the  `python -m flask run` command to start the app